 African Employee Benefits Benchmarks: How Does Your Programme Compare?

 What are the best African companies actually spending on benefits — and what does a best-in-class benefits programme look like across Nigeria, Kenya, and Ghana?
 The benchmarks every HR leader should know.
+For more on this, see our piece on What Gen Z African Employees Actually Want From Their Benefits Package.

 Why Benchmarking Matters

 HR teams that build benefits programmes in isolation risk two opposite failure modes: over-spending on benefits that don't move the needle, or under-investing and losing talent to competitors who got it right.
 Benchmarking against the market gives you a reference point — not to copy it blindly, but to understand where you sit and make informed decisions.
+For more on this, see our piece on Why 78% of African Professionals Say Benefits Influence Their Job Decisions.

 African benefits benchmarking data has historically been hard to come by.
 Most published data reflects European or North American norms that don't translate directly to the cost structures, cultural priorities, and infrastructure realities of African markets.
 What follows draws on patterns from companies across Nigeria, Kenya, and Ghana operating at different scales.